 We currently have no marketing, sales or distribution capabilities.
 In order to commercialize any of our product candidates, we must develop these capabilities internally or through collaboration with third parties.
 In selected therapeutic areas where we feel that our product candidates can be commercialized by a specialty sales force that calls on a limited and focused group of physicians, we plan to participate in the commercialization of our product candidates in the United States.
-In therapeutic areas that require a large sales force selling to a large and diverse prescribing population, we plan to partner our product candidates for commercialization.
-We plan to commercialize our products in markets outside of the United States by establishing one or more strategic alliances in the future.
+In therapeutic areas that require a large sales force selling to a large and diverse prescribing population, we may elect to commercialize through, or in collaboration with, strategic partners.
+We may choose to commercialize our products in markets outside of the United States by establishing one or more strategic alliances in the future.